teleivo/puppet-openmrs-radiologydcm4chee/README.md

 vagrant up
 ```

-This will download a virtualbox VM with Ubuntu 14.04 64bit, install all necessary puppet modules via librarian-puppet and run the manifest/site.pp which
+This will download a virtualbox VM with Ubuntu 14.04 64bit, install all necessary puppet modules via [r10k] (https://github.com/puppetlabs/r10k) and run the manifest/site.pp which
 * installs mysql server
 * installs [dcm4chee] (http://www.dcm4che.org/) and deploys DICOM viewer [weasis] (https://github.com/nroduit/Weasis)
-* installs tomcat 6 and [OpenMRS] (http://openmrs.org/) version 1.9.7
+* installs tomcat 7 and deploys [OpenMRS] (http://openmrs.org/) version 1.11.4

 ####Access OpenMRS and dcm4chee
 Once vagrant is done with the installation of the VM you can access the following via your browser: